MARIADB(1) MariaDB Database System MARIADB(1)

 Enable automatic rehashing.
 This option is on by default,

 which enables database, table, and column name completion.
+Use

-Use --disable-auto-rehash, --no-auto-rehash, or
+--disable-auto-rehash, --no-auto-rehash, or

 --skip-auto-rehash to disable rehashing.
-That causes mysql to
+That causes mariadb

-start faster, but you must issue the rehash command if you
+to start faster, but you must issue the rehash command if you

 want to use name completion.

 To complete a name, enter the first part and press Tab.
-If
+If the

-there is no default database.
+no default database.

 • --auto-vertical-output